 Should Pastors Implore Congregations to Repent?

-Today, many people and most are “Christians” don’t feel comfortable when leaders preach imploring them to “Repent”.
+Today, many people, and most of them are Christians don’t feel comfortable when leaders preach imploring them to “repent”.

-Therefore, should pastors, teachers, and other Christians preach saying – Repent?
+Therefore, should pastors, teachers, and other Christians preach saying it?

 He Preached the Same Message to All